r0psteev/r0psteev/README.md

 # 👋 Hi, I'm [Arnold Etaba]

-I'm a **Cybersecurity Engineer** with a Bachelor's in Software Engineering, focused on building secure, scalable systems that combine threat intelligence, biometric analysis, and distributed computing.
+Hi, I’m a **Cybersecurity Engineer** with a Bachelor's in Software Engineering, passionate about building secure, scalable, and data-driven systems.

-My work blends cybersecurity with practical engineering to solve real-world challenges through code, data, and systems design.
+My work focuses on blending cybersecurity principles with software engineering to develop tools that solve real-world security challenges.
+I’ve built systems like:

 ---